Conditional Information Bottleneck for Multimodal Fusion: Overcoming Shortcut Learning in Sarcasm Detection: Experiments

 \section{Experiments}

 \textbf{Dataset and Evaluation Metrics.} Experiments were conducted on MUStARD++ and MUStARD++$^{R}$, respectively.
 Given the balanced class distribution, we report results using weighted precision, weighted recall, and weighted F1-score metrics.
-In addition, we tested the MCIB method on multimodal sentiment analysis tasks (CMU-MOSI and CMU-MOSEI in the appendix), achieving highly competitive results, which validate its generalization capability.
+In addition, we tested the MCIB method on multimodal sentiment analysis tasks (CMU-MOSI and CMU-MOSEI in the Extended version), achieving highly competitive results, which validate its generalization capability.

 \textbf{Implementation Details.} To extract fine-grained features, we utilize several high-performance backbones.
 Text features are obtained using a pre-trained DeBERTa \cite{he2021debertav3}, yielding a representation size of $d_t = 768$.
 For audio features, Mel Frequency Cepstral Coefficients (MFCC) and Mel spectrograms are generated with Librosa \cite{McFee2018librosalibrosa0}, along with prosodic features from OpenSMILE 3 \cite{eyben2010opensmile}, resulting in a combined representation of $d_a = 291$.
 The video features are extracted by processing utterance frames through the pool5 layer of a ResNet-152 \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet}, producing a visual representation of size $d_v = 2048$.
 All experiments were conducted on Nvidia A100 GPUs with 40GB of memory.
 Multiple trials demonstrate that combinations of random hyperparameters within $[1, 64]$ typically result in local optima after 10 searches.
+The hyperparameter analysis reveals that the most significant interactions occur between $\lambda_{2} \And \alpha_{1}$, $\lambda_1 \And \alpha_{1}$, and $\alpha_{0} \And \alpha_{1}$.
+The stability analysis highlighted that $\alpha_{1}$ demonstrated the best stability.
 Experimental results were averaged over five runs.
-Full statistics are provided in the appendix.